QuantumBox/blackgamedevs/README.md

 ### The good way (quickest)

 1. Clone this repository
-2. Open `people.json` and/or `companies.json` depending on whether your submission is one person or a studio (both is also fine)
+2. Open the `TEMPLATES` folder and choose `PERSON-COPY-ME.mdx` or `COMPANY-COPY-ME.mdx` depending on whether your submission is one person or a studio (both is also fine)
-3. Duplicate the template at the top of the file(s) you are editing
+3. Duplicate the and save it in the directory as your name with underscores instead of spaces (for example: `Catt_Small.mdx`)
+4. Edit and save the file
-4. Add and save your submission to the bottom of the list - Don't worry it all gets sorted
+5. Add and save your submission to the bottom of the list - Don't worry it all gets sorted
-5. Create and submit a pull request for us to review
+6. Create and submit a pull request for us to review

 ### The acceptable way
 [Create a GitHub issue here](https://github.com/QuantumBox/blackgamedevs/issues) and include the person's name and website(s).
 We will get to it when we can.